stephan-double-u/cross-language-validation-schema/README.md

           }
         }
         ```
-   - 3. TODO _multiple of these conditions_ which are _both_ logically ANDed and ORed.
+   - 3. If there are multiple of these conditions, and if the logical relation between the conditions is complex so
+        that they are _linked with both AND and OR_, the key of the third pair is _conditionsTopGroup_, where the value
+        is an object with 2 key/value pairs: the key of one pair is _operator_, its value is either _AND_ or _OR_.
+        The key of the other pair is _conditionsGroups_, its value is an array of _ConditionsGroup objects_ as
+        described above.
-       > JSON for example validation rule: "The animalUse property of an article must not be changed if a) it is
+        > JSON for example validation rule: "The animalUse property of an article must not be changed if (a) it is
-       assigned to a medical set, or b) it has been used once for animals":
+        assigned to a medical set, or (b) it has been used once for animals":
         ```json
         {
           "immutableRules": {
             "article": {
-              "foo": [
+              "animalUse": [
                 {
                   "conditionsTopGroup": {
                     "operator": "OR",